a-flyleaf/a-flyleaf.github.io/_posts/2019-04-18-state-of-the-site.md

 edit 4/21: It is also worth noting that doing everything by hand means, if something goes horrifically wrong, I have only myself to blame.

-Although I made a bulk of recent edits on the 18th, when this post was written, none of them went live.
-But because I made several significant changes at once, the error was vague and unhelpful, and so I force-reset everything to the last working commit.
+I made several significant edits on the 18th, when this post was written, but none of them went live.
+The error message, humbled by the sheer volume of changes in the single commit (I might be using Git wrong), was vague and unhepful.
+Thus I force-reset to the last live commit.
 Minor update by update, the perpetrator finally made itself clear: incorrect blog date formatting.

-And it only took three days and an absolute mess of commits!
-The master branch commit history is a mess.
-It was even more of a mess before the forced reversion.
+And it only took three days and an absolute mess of teeny tiny edits!
+The master branch commit history is a disaster.
+It was even more of a wreck before the forced reversion.
 Having said that, now that everything finally works as it should, future commits should be less haphazard.

 It’s a learning experience.